 Even though I had been to Mount Vernon in 2014, I was excited to return – mainly because it would give me the opportunity to stand inside the home of every President in American history on the same day.
 I was also looking forward to posing for a photo at the doorway to George Washington’s bedchamber where he had died.
 While it’s always easier for Tom to capture images of me when photos are allowed, sometimes it’s the thrill of ‘bootleg’ images that helps keep my resin heart pumping faster.
 I have found it’s better to do the ‘covert operations’ when Bob is with us rather than my photographer’s wife.
 For some reason, Vicki has always frowned upon some of our tactics.

 By the time we made our way over the Potomac River and finished the 17-mile drive south along the George Washington Memorial Parkway to the plantation home of our first President, it was roughly 2:15pm.
-Not only did Tom and Bob purchase their tickets to tour Mount Vernon, they also paid an additional ten dollars for the “National Treasure: Book of Secrets Tour” that would take them to places in and around Mount Vernon where some scenes of the famous Nicholas Cage movie were filmed.
+Not only did Tom and Bob purchase their tickets to tour Mount Vernon, but they also paid an additional ten dollars for the “National Treasure: Book of Secrets Tour” that would take them to places in and around Mount Vernon where some scenes of the famous Nicholas Cage movie were filmed.

 I was carried along a pathway to Mount Vernon and as soon as the historic mansion came in to view, the three of us were quickly disappointed.
-Not only was the carriage front of the house covered with scaffolding, thousands of school children were scattered everywhere.
+Not only was the carriage front of the house covered with scaffolding, but thousands of school children were also scattered everywhere.
 It appeared as though every grade school in Virginia had scheduled a field trip to Mount Vernon on that day.
 When we walked around to the river front of the mansion, it looked the same as I had remembered.
 Luckily for us, there was no scaffolding on that side of the home.
 Best of all, however, was the school kids were off in the distance chasing a re-enactor who was marching and playing a drum.

 A few minutes before 3:00pm, we met our tour guide for the ‘National Treasure’ part of our Mount Vernon experience at a location called the Mansion Circle.
 The elderly-yet-stately-looking guide name Greg Reed, who reminded me of Burt Lancaster, gave a brief oral introduction and then led us into the basement beneath the historic mansion.
 We saw some of the areas below Mount Vernon that were used in the movie; as well as the historic chambers that were recreated for the film.
 Those chambers led to the secret tunnel that Ben Gates and the President had entered so that Ben could ask about the President’s Secret Book.
 I thought it was cool to stand in the footsteps of the President, even though it was a movie President who never had a name in the film.
 We stayed beneath Mount Vernon for about 20 minutes before Greg took us to a couple of other film sites that were located closer to the Potomac River.
 At one point I heard my photographer tell Mongo that he thought the National Treasure tour was okay, but it wasn’t worth any more money than the extra ten bucks they had spent.